Contributors Dropdown icon

 A copywriter at Funnel, Sean has more than 15 years of experience working in branding and advertising (both agency and client side).
 He's also a professional voice actor.

-Here you are, ready to bridge the gap between marketing and sales.
-Two departments that sometimes feel worlds apart.
+Here you are, ready to bridge the gap between sales and marketing teams.
+They're two departments that sometimes feel worlds apart.
 It's a common and challenging dynamic: the marketing team crafts the message, and the sales team closes the deals.
 But the synergy between the two often gets lost in translation.

-Why does this dynamic matter?
-Because, when sales and marketing departments work together, qualified leads improve and revenue soars.
+Why does sales and marketing alignment matter?
+Because, when these two departments work together, qualified leads improve and revenue soars.
 You experience a cohesive approach that drives success.

-In this guide, we'll explore six practical tips to enhance collaboration between your marketing and sales teams.
+In this guide, we'll explore six practical tips to enhance collaboration between your sales and marketing teams.
 Whether you're looking to refine existing processes or build new bridges, these insights are tailored for marketing professionals ready to unlock the full potential of a united front.
 Let's get started!

-When sales and marketing teams are aligned, a well crafted message is supported by an informed sales team that can capture new business faster.
+Sales and marketing alignment means a well crafted message is supported by an informed sales team that can capture new business faster.

 It's not a one-way relationship either.
-When working collaboratively, sales can provide real-world feedback to the marketing team about what messages do and don't work based on their conversations with various leads.
+When working collaboratively, sales can provide real-world feedback to the marketing team about what messages do and don't work based on their conversations with prospective customers, and give more accurate insight into buyer personas.

 Sales and marketing alignment also keeps the company ahead of competitors by ensuring that both departments have up-to-date information to strategize effectively.

-The alignment between sales and marketing leads to better feedback, achieved goals, and increased revenue production.
+The alignment between sales and marketing departments leads to better feedback, achieved goals, and increased revenue production.
+Customer retention can see improvement thanks to a more personalized and consistent experience.
 Businesses that foster this collaboration close more deals and realize higher revenue, emphasizing the importance of a united approach.
 Whether through regular communication, shared strategies, or informal team-building activities, collaboration between sales and marketing teams is a key driver of success.

 6 practical tips for sales and marketing alignment